mphuong9x/GetLog/docs/note_2208/PROJECT_MEMORY.md

 Package metadata includes auto-start, close-on-update, and remove-on-unassign flags.
 A pin/deploy target must be a released version.
 Forking/cloning a new Draft is the edit path; released metadata mutations are rejected and artifact mutations advance the version generation.
-A real PostgreSQL two-context race test is still required before the immutability remediation is closed.
+A real PostgreSQL two-context barrier test verifies that a release transition wins safely over paused artifact finalization without leaving file/blob state.

 ### Config layering